SAP-docs/preview.developer.concur.com/PULLMERGE.md

         git cherry-pick 73b705b0d9737a7bd407eba18aba92cdce80c2a1

-And then continue from step 6, above once all the required commits have been picked.
+And then continue from step 6, above, once all the required commits have been picked.